marie-jakob/mesdt/notes.md

 # Notes

+### Open Questions - Raphi & Constantin

++ Remove correlations for all random effects grouping factors at once or sequentially or depending on there being correlations = 1 or = -1?
++ Crossed random effects: do two separate selections and combine (and then do another selection)?
++ ANOVA stuff
++
++ genaues Setup Simulation

 ### Input Syntax

 + Use R formula stuff? -> afex: uses 3 different syntax variants for the ANOVA (might also be an option)